Skip to Content

 Specify output format

-If your workflow generates output (summaries, reports), define the format precisely:
+If your workflow generates output (summaries, reports), define the format:

 **FORMAT:** Subject: Morning Briefing - [Today's Date] **Today's Schedule** You have [X] meetings today. - **[Time]** - [Meeting Title] [One line of context] **Emails Needing Attention** ([X] emails) - [Subject] from [Sender] - [What action is needed]